128technology/docs/docs/intro_installation_byol_azure_mist.md

 ### Azure Portal

-1. Click on the **Session Smart Networking Platform** offering selected during the previous section [Selecting the Azure Plan](#selecting-the-azure-plan).
+1. Click on the **Session Smart Networking Platform BYOL** offering.
 2. Click on the **Get it now** button.
 3. Agree to the terms of use and privacy policy of the image.
 4. Click on the tab **Plans + Pricing** as shown in the following picture: